Mathematical Methods of Theoretical Physics: Hypergeometric function

 \subsection{Definition}

 A {\em hypergeometric series} is a series

-where the quotients $\frac{c_{j+1}}{c_j}$ are {\em rational functions} (that is, the quotient of two polynomials) of $j$, so that they can be factorized by The factor $j+1$ in the denominator has been chosen to define the particular factor $j!$ in a definition given later and below; if it does not arise ``naturally'' we may just obtain it by compensating it with a factor $j+1$ in the numerator.
-With this ratio, the hypergeometric series (\ref{2011-m-ch-sfhserd}) can be written i terms of {\em shifted factorials}, or, by another naming, the {\em Pochhammer symbol}, as
+where the quotients $\frac{c_{j+1}}{c_j}$ are {\em rational functions}---that is, the quotient of two polynomials $\frac{R(x)}{Q(x)}$, where $Q(x)$ is not identically zero---of $j$, so that they can be factorized: The factor $j+1$ in the denominator of the first line of (\ref{2011-m-ch-sfhser}) on the right yields $(j+1)!$.
+If it were not there ``naturally'' we may obtain it by compensation with a factor $j+1$ in the numerator.